 Organisations should gather the relevant information as outlined above, through one-to-one conversations with their teams.
 Those managing services should listen carefully to concerns and provide support and consider adjustments or redeployment for any staff who are identified as being at greater risk.
 Adjustments may include:

-8. Advising staff to leave the area for 20 minutes when AGP is undertaken on suspected/ confirmed COVID patient.
+- Advising staff to leave the area for 20 minutes when aerosol generating procedures (AGP) is undertaken on suspected/ confirmed COVID-19 patient.

 Additional support through employee assistance programmes, occupational health or chaplaincy teams may also be appropriate.
 Managers should seek and follow occupational health advice where appropriate.

-Employers can enhance local approaches by signposting to a range of national health and support available to NHS staff during COVID-19 being provided by NHS England and NHS Improvement.
+Employers can enhance local approaches by signposting to a range of national health and support available to NHS staff during COVID-19 being provided by NHS England.

 Leadership teams should keep their workplace and workforce risk assessments up to date as part of a continuous process in keeping our staff safe.
 Employers should ensure managers engage and communicate regularly with workers identified as being at higher risk.
 Risk assessments should be repeated where new information becomes available or where an individual requests a review.
 Organisations should also continue to consider any updates to national or local guidance regarding the testing of staff.